 Marketing autopay and level pay

-Any time is a good time to market paperless billing.
-We aren’t aware of a time of year when it’s more effective to market this offering than other times.
+We aren’t aware of a time of year when it’s more effective to market paperless billing than other times.
 What we’ve seen, however, are utilities playing on cultural nuances during seasons, holidays, and sporting events to market paperless billing (figure 2).